greggelong/antTurtle/README.md

 I compared the performance of my antTurtle with NetLogo implementation of vants.
 NetLogo also uses a turtle and patches to create the visualization.
- NetLogo has a zero position in the center of its grid as dose a classical cartesian grid.
-You set the size of the grid with a single number for positive and negative numbers for size.
+ NetLogo has a zero position in the center of its grid, a classical cartesian grid.
+You set the size of the grid with a single number for positive and negative numbers.
 Thus, you always get an odd numbered grid.
-In processing my grids are actually a 2d array data structure and out of habit and perhaps a preference for even things was always an even number.
+In processing my grids are actually a 2d array data structure and out of habit and perhaps a preference for even things, the grid was always an even number.
 However, I noticed that even the basic ant rules will produce an oscillation on NetLogo.
-I thus set my processing antTurtle on odd grid and was able to produce the same oscillation Pretty interesting find.
+I then set my processing antTurtle on odd grid and was able to produce the same oscillation Pretty interesting find!
 This really highlights how important the initial conditions are to the long-term behavior of the deterministic ant function.
 Even the oddness or evenness of the grid has an effect on the higher order structure.  (are there social or  biological analogies)
 I have added the NetLogo code slightly which I slightly modified from
 >Wilensky, U. (2005).
 NetLogo Vants model. http://ccl.northwestern.edu/netlogo/models/Vants.
 Center for Connected Learning and Computer-Based Modeling, Northwestern University, Evanston, IL